-The specification documents automatically structure information from the Specification Manager according to the selected template and should not require further editing to serve their purpose (although it is possible to edit them if you wish).
+The specification documents automatically structure information from the Specification Manager according to the selected template and should not require further editing to serve their purpose (although it is possible to edit them if you need to).
 They are therefore termed 'auto-generated documents'.

-By default, 'Review Documents' are stored in folders (Topics) in a special category of the Team Review, called 'Formal Reviews'.
-You can, however, generate those documents elsewhere in the Team Review, by binding the Specification Package to whichever Team Review folder is most appropriate to the Package.
-For example, if you have a modular structure in the Team Review, you might want to hold the 'Review Documents' for a Specification Package in the same section of the Team Review as folders containing discussions and documents on the part of the model containing that Package.
+By default, 'Review Documents' are stored in folders (Topics) in a special category of the Team Library, called 'Formal Reviews'.
+You can, however, generate those documents elsewhere in the Team Library, by binding the Specification Package to whichever Team Library folder is most appropriate to the Package.
+For example, if you have a modular structure in the Team Library, you might want to hold the 'Review Documents' for a Specification Package in the same section of the Team Library as folders containing discussions and documents on the part of the model containing that Package.